konstantinoskalyfommatos/konstantinoskalyfommatos/README.md

 # 👋 **Hi!**
-I'm Konstantinos and I am an NLP Engineer.
+I'm Konstantinos and I'm into AI Engineering.

 # 📅 Currently
-- Finishing my Master's thesis, at UZH, where I propose a new method for **Dimensionality Recuction for Text Embeddings**.
-- Freelancing
+- Working at my AI startup — [LamnAI](https://lamn.ai/)

 # 👉 Interested in (list not exclusive)